€16,00

 Pink tourmaline (elbaite) cabochons in milky and smoky quartz, available in oval and teardrop shapes, between 11 and 15 mm in maximum length.
 The tourmaline needles create floral patterns on the white quartz base: radial structures and pink dendrites that vary in density and distribution in each piece.
-Hand-cut and polished in an artisan workshop.
+Cut and polished by hand in an artisanal workshop.

 | Mineral |